econ-ark/FOSSProF/report.md

 % Describe the positive impact of the project on the Hopkins community, the open source software ecosystem, or any other relevant groups.
 Use concrete examples and data to support your claims where possible.

 The overarching objective of REMARK is to improve the reliability and trustworthiness of scientific findings within fields heavily reliant on computational methods.
+By promoting the use of standardized tools and workflows, REMARK aims to make computational research in economics and social sciences more transparent and reproducible.

+REMARK encourages the adoption of best practices in software development, documentation, and manuscript preparation, within the economics community which has traditionally lagged behind other computational fields.
+Our goal is to facilityate knowledge sharing and collaboration, reduce duplication efforts, and accelerate the dissemination of knowledge within the field.

 ## Community Engagement

 % Did you actively engage with the open source community through contributions, conferences, or workshops?
 Share details and metrics of participation.

+Our team primarily engaged with the main developers of the [MyST] project through their company [Curvenote].
+We set up a weekly meeting where we discussed our needs for the REMARK project as well as suggestions for how to improve the MyST project itself.
+The team at MyST/Curvenote is incredibly experienced and connected with the open science and publishing communities, and we have learned a lot from them.

+Additionally, we advocated for the use of reproducibility standards at the 30th International Conference for Computing in Economics and Finance and at the [OpenSource.Science] Economics interest group.
+We met with many students and researchers interested in open source software for reproducible research and advocated for the adoption of REMARKs as a standard for reproducible research in Economics.

 ## Sustainability and Future Plans